Effects of Hurricane Maria in Puerto Rico: Impact

-Maria's Category 4 winds broke a 96 ft line feed antenna of the Arecibo Observatory.
+Maria's Category 4 winds broke a 96 ft line feed antenna at Arecibo Observatory.
 It fell 500 ft, puncturing the dish below and greatly reducing its functionality until repairs could be made.

-Maria caused many factories in Puerto Rico to close, including factories that made IV bags.
-This led to a shortage of IV bags on the mainland, exacerbating an H3N2 outbreak that killed at least 30 children.
+Maria caused many factories to close, including factories that made and exported intravenous infusion bags.
+This led to a shortage of bags on the mainland, exacerbating an H3N2 outbreak that killed at least 30 children.